Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Experiments

 \subsection{Implementation Details}

+BART-CSP is implemented using the Huggingface~\cite{wolf2019huggingface} and GenieNLP~\cite{geniepldi19} libraries.
+We use the available open-source code for the other models.
+Hyperparameters for BART-CSP are discussed below; hyperparameters for other models are taken from the respective papers.

 For semantic parsing we used \textit{bart-base} (\textasciitilde 139M parameters) for English and \textit{mbart-large-50} (\textasciitilde611M parameters) model for other languages.
 For translation we used \textit{mbart-large-50-many-to-many-mmt} (\textasciitilde611M parameters) which can translate directly between any pairs of 50 languages it supports.
 All models use a standard Seq2Seq architecture with a bidirectial encoder and left-to-right autoregressive decoder.
 All the models are pretrained using text denoising objective. \textit{mbart-large-50-many-to-many-mmt} is additionally finetuned to do translation.
 BART uses BPE~\cite{gage1994new} to tokenize the input sentences whereas MBART uses sentence-piece model~\cite{kudo2018sentencepiece}.
 We used Adam~\cite{kingma2014adam} as our optimizer with a learning rate of $1 \times 10^{-5}$ and used transformer warmup schedule~\cite{popel2018training} with a warmup of 80.
-These hyper-parameters were chosen from the best performing model over the dev set.
+These hyperparameters were chosen based on a very limited hyperparameter search on the validation set.
+For the numbers reported in the paper, due to cost, we performed only a single run for each experiment.
 We batch sentences based on their input and approximate output token count for better GPU utilization.
 We set the total number of tokens to 700 for Mbart and 2000 for Bart models.
 We use gradient accumulation of 3 for Mbart and 9 for bart models boosting the effective batch size for better training.
-Our models were trained on NVIDIA V100 GPU using AWS platform.
+Our models were trained on NVIDIA V100 GPU using the AWS platform.
 For a fair comparison, all models were trained for the same number of iterations of 50K.